 The wellbeing team includes students across all year levels and is headed by a senior student.
 Every year the students contribute their own style of leadership and plan on-going activities and events designed to raise awareness and enhance wellbeing at Marian.

-In 2022 the Wellbeing Team leader is Megan Rosevear
+In 2023 the Wellbeing Team leader is Kelisha Loder

 Click here to view five things students can do as part of their daily life to build resilience, boost wellbeing and lower the risk of developing mental health problems.

-Being able to go to school everyday is important for overall wellbeing.
+Being able to go to school every day is important for overall wellbeing.
 It provides a safe environment where children and young people can grow and learn, build social connections and a sense of belonging, and develop their potential.
-It has long-term impacts for health, employment opportunities and life choices.
+It has long-term impacts on health, employment opportunities and life choices.

 Respect for self and respect for others are emphasised at Marian College and individual responsibility is encouraged.

 In 2017, Marian introduced two new courses: Kia Maia and Mana Wahine.
-Kia Maia is a course for Year 9 students which focuses on wellbeing, character strengths, use of money, cyber safety and developing study and life skills.
+Kia Maia is a course for Year 9 students which focuses on wellbeing, character strengths, use of money, nutrition and sleep, body image, digital safety, and developing study and life skills.

 The Mana Wahine course aims to promote strong Marian women.
-Especially for year 12 students, the course teaches wellbeing, study techniques, life skills, careers, financial literacy and service.
+Specifically for Year 12 students, the course teaches wellbeing, relationships and sexuality education, life skills, careers, financial literacy and service.